minedelve/mytril/docs/04-styles/overflow.md

 | .overflow-y-hidden  | overflow-y: hidden;  |
 | .overflow-y-visible | overflow-y: visible; |

-## Usage example {#usage}
+**Usage example**

-You can apply the overflow management class directly in your HTML, making it easy to control the layout of elements.
-What's more, Mytril supports breakpoints, allowing you to apply different overflow styles according to screen size if required.
+Integrating overflow management in your HTML is seamless with Mytril’s classes.
+The framework also supports breakpoints, enabling you to apply different overflow styles based on screen size.

 ```html
 <div class="custom-class overflow-hidden md:overflow-auto">